 If you are asked to give an account of a picture sequence, remember that there is no single correct interpretation.
 Any recounting of the story is acceptable as long as it is relevant.
 If you don't know specific vocabulary, try circumlocution to explain what you mean.

-All students will be using technology in the classroom in the form of email, shared online documents (google docs, Office 365), cell phones, tablets, etc. in the classroom.
-If you do not have access to any of the mentioned at home, please notify me immediately so that I can make accommodations.
+All students will be utilizing technology in the classroom in the form of email, shared online documents (google docs, Office 365), cell phones, tablets, applications, etc. If you do not have access to a cell phone or laptop, please notify our school site immediately so that they can make accommodations to loan out technology.